bxparks/EpoxyDuino/README.md

 This directory contains a small (but often effective) implementation of the Arduino programming framework for Linux and MacOS.
-Originally, it was created to allow [AUnit](https://github.com/bxparks/AUnit) unit tests to be written, compiled and run on a Linux or MacOS machine, instead of running on the embedded microcontroller.
+Originally, it was created to allow [AUnit](https://github.com/bxparks/AUnit) unit tests to be compiled and run on a Linux or MacOS machine, instead of running on the embedded microcontroller.
 As more Arduino functionality was added, it became useful for other Arduino programs, particularly ones that relied on just the `Serial` interface.